 WARNING: This is a single user fall arrester device.
 Device must be inspected prior to each use.
 Connection of this device to a full body harness is to be made to the dorsal D-ring only.
 User must ensure that any connection to anchorage is properly secured prior to use.
 Make only compatible connections.
 Dual connections shall only be used for 100% tie-off transitions.
 Refer to instruction manual for minimum anchorage strength requirements.
-Not approved for leading edge applications, anchor at or above D-ring only.
+Elevate anchorage to reduce the fall clearance and limit risk when possible.
 Fall clearances must be calculated by a competent person prior to use.
+Ensure adequate fall clearance exists to avoid contact with lower level or obstructions.
 Avoid swing fall hazards by working directly under anchorage.
-Avoid contact with sharp surfaces or abrasive edges.
+If possible, avoid exposure to sharp or serrated structural edges to prevent damage to the lifeline.
 Avoid chemical, thermal and/or electrical hazards.
 This product is suitable for use horizontally and with horizontal lifelines.
-Adhere to the hierarchy of controls in Z359.2
+Adhere to the hierarchy of controls in Z359.2.